paralin/crew/docs/nginx.md

 - Templated files will be validated via `nginx -t`.
 - Application environment variables can be used within your nginx configuration.

-After your changes a `dokku deploy myapp` will regenerate the `/home/dokku/myapp/nginx.conf` file which is then used.
+After your changes a `crew deploy myapp` will regenerate the `/home/crew/myapp/nginx.conf` file which is then used.

 ## Customizing hostnames